simpleshue/misc/docs/running/injuries.md

 Honestly, I have been many injuries myself, and my approach is always to put my body's message before everything else.

+1. Be sensitive and cautious
     * Stop at any median level discomfort
     * Test, diagonize, evaluation before return to normal training
     * Be sensitive
+1. Short-term
+    * Fix the symptom/pain through rest (or/and anti-inflammation drugs with professional instruction).
+    * Inspect and fix external factors, such as shoes.
-* Monitor body's condition, and adjust training according
+    * If it is related to over-training, adjust training plan.
-  * e.g., resting heart rate is a great indication of overall body condition
+    * Use equipments to reduce the pain and help body to heal.
+1. Long-term
+    * Identify the root cause (e.g., bad forms, muscle imbalance/inflexibility/weakness).
-* fit in cross/strength training into the training plan
+    * Fit in cross training with focus on mitigating the root cause (e.g., strength/stability training, stretching).
         * **Strong runners** are much less likely to get injuries.
 So don't be afraid of weight training.
+    * Consider more warm-up/cool-down, and/or active recovery (e.g., massage/icing).
+    * Consult professional (e.g. physical therapist)

 ## Top Concern